Freakwill/pyrimidine/paper/paper.md

 # Visualization

 Instead of implementing visualization methods, `pyrimidine` yields a `pandas.DataFrame` object that encapsulates statistical results for each generation by setting `history=True` in `evolve` method.
 Users can harness this object to plot the performance curves.
-Generally, users are required to furnish a "statistic dictionary" whose keys are the names of the statistics, and values are functions mapping the population to numerical values (strings are confined to pre-defined methods or attributes of the population).
+Generally, users are required to furnish a "statistic dictionary" whose keys are the names of the statistics, and values are functions mapping the population to numerical values, or strings presenting pre-defined methods or attributes of the population.

 ```python
 # statistic dictionary, computing the mean fitness and best fitness for each generation (default setting)